FariskaRatna/mmyolo-model/README.md

 python tools/train.py {config_models}
 ```

-For `{config_models}` we can build the config file inside the config folder and choose the YOLO model that we want to use for the training process.
-For example,if we try to train the WIKA-UNJANI dataset using YOLOX, we create a `yolox_s_fast_1xb12-40e-rtmdet-hyp_wika.py` config file in the `configs\yolox` folder and write down the configuration of the model.
+For `{config_models}` you can build the config file inside the config folder and choose the YOLO model that you want to use for the training process.
+For example,if you try to train the WIKA-UNJANI dataset using YOLOX, you create a `yolox_s_fast_1xb12-40e-rtmdet-hyp_wika.py` config file in the `configs\yolox` folder and write down the configuration of the model.
 So, the command to training the model is.

 ```
 python tools/train.py configs/yolox/yolox_s_fast_1xb12-40e-rtmdet-hyp_wika.py